-Educational, guidance, school and vocational counselors who worked for elementary or secondary schools earned a mean annual salary of $62,970 in 2012, as reported by the U.S. Bureau of Labor Statistics (BLS).
+Educational, guidance, school and vocational counselors in general earned a median annual salary of $53,600 in 2013, as reported by the U.S. Bureau of Labor Statistics (BLS).
 Because schools are admitting more students, they will need more counselors to assist those students.
-Data from the BLS shows employment opportunities for elementary and secondary school counselors are expected to grow by eight percent between 2010 and 2020.
+Data from the BLS shows employment opportunities for school and career counselors are expected to grow by twelve percent between 2012 and 2022.

 Related to High School Counselor: Educational Requirements

 - Recently Updated

 Several schools offer graduate certificate programs for aspiring school counselors in an online format.
 Those with a master's...